jj09/jj09.github.io/_drafts/the-complete-guide-to-full-stack-marn-web-apps-development-mongodb-apollo-graphql-react-nodejs.md

 }
 {% endhighlight %}

 The `Books` component will use the `Book` component to display all books from MongoDB.
 It will also fetch data from GraphQL API.
 We need to define GraphQL query (which we can copy form Playground), and query Apollo Server with `useQuery`.
-Create new file in `src\components\Books.js`:
+Create new file `src\components\Books.js`:

 {% highlight react %}
 import { gql, useQuery } from '@apollo/client';